 What is the plan for assessments?What is the plan for assessments?

 Rather than keep a reserve fund, some boards charge assessments when there are significant repairs or planned upgrades.
 They typically spread the payments over time.
-But, you need to know if there are ongoing assessments that you will inherit or any planned assessments since this affects your monthly fee.
+You need to know if you will inherit or any ongoing assessments or any planned assessments since this affects your monthly fee.

 What are the building’s improvements?What are the building’s improvements?